openappsec/openappsec/README.md

 ## Placing the agent code inside an Alpine docker image

 Once the agent code has been compiled and packaged, an Alpine image running it can be created.
-This requires permissions to excute the `docker` command.
+This requires permissions to execute the `docker` command.

 ```bash
  $ make docker